• Categories

 Goodness Paradox How Evolution Made Us Both More and Less Violent

-SKU: 9781781255841 Categories: Anthropology, CULTURAL ; SOCIAL, ETHNOGRAPHY, SOCIAL ; CULTURAL ANTHROPOLOGY Tags: Capital Punishment, civilisation, Domestication, English, ethics, evolution, Homo sapiens, Human Nature, masculinity, morality, prehistory, Primate behaviour, Profile, Richard Wrangham, SOCIAL SCIENCE, sociology
+SKU: 9781781255841 Categories: Anthropology, CULTURAL ; SOCIAL, ETHNOGRAPHY, SOCIAL ; CULTURAL ANTHROPOLOGY Tags: Capital Punishment, civilisation, Domestication, ethics, evolution, Homo sapiens, Human Nature, masculinity, morality, prehistory, Primate behaviour, Profile, Richard Wrangham, SOCIAL SCIENCE, sociology

 10.99 JOD